ptdewey/plantuml-lsp/README.md

 An implementation of the language server protocol (LSP) for PlantUML.

+**Disclaimer: This project is very early in devlopment, so many features will be missing.**
+Contributions are welcome, please open an issue or PR if you would like to add something.

 ## Installation

+TODO:
-TODO: (requires cloning stdlib repo)
+(for the best experience, this lsp requires cloning stdlib repo)

 ---

 ## Capabilities

-**Disclaimer: This project is very early in devlopment, so many features will be missing.**

-Contributions are welcome, please open an issue or PR if you would like to add something.

 #### Completion:
 - [x] Core (WIP)